davecoll3/kokochen/README.md

 * Navigation Bar

-  * Featured on all four pages, the full responsive navigation bar includes links to the Home, My Work, Gallery and Sign Up pages and is identical in each page to allow for easy navigation.
+  * Featured on all four pages, the full responsive navigation bar includes links to the Home, My Work, Gallery and Sign Up pages and is identical on each page to allow for easy navigation.
   * This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
   * The user's current location is indicated by white text in the menu list items with the other items in a muted shade of grey; menu items are also highlighted when hovering over them, adding a responsive element.
   * The navigation menu will collapse into a burger icon on mobile screens allowing for a more user friendly and aesthetically pleasing experience.